 Lexington, KY 40506 USA

 Established in 1959, when the Commonwealth of Kentucky supplemented the 1922 bequest of James K. Patterson (the first President of the University of Kentucky) to launch a new school to train foreign affairs professionals.
 The school sponsors major events throughout the year; highlights include an annual Fall conference, the Vince Davis and Spragens Family Memorial Lectures, a fall negotiations exercise with the US Army War College, a spring crisis simulation, and frequent presentations by prominent guest speakers from the public and private sectors.

-To educate future leaders to help build a better world.
+To educate future leaders who will help build a better world.